 1. Luke Skywalker – The Hero

-The archetypal hero is one born with a destiny to fulfil – usually to defeat the forces of evil and restore peace, democracy and justice to society.
+The archetypal hero is one born with a destiny to fulfill – usually to defeat the forces of evil and restore peace, democracy, and justice to society.

-It is also significant that Luke wears white – the colour representative of the forces of goodness, innocence, truth and purity rather than darkness and evil.
+It is also significant that Luke wears white – the color representative of the forces of goodness, innocence, truth and purity rather than darkness and evil.